The Disclosure and Barring Service (DBS) has two barred lists: The Children's and Adult's.

 For example, if a DBS check comes back with spent and unspent convictions, they can still be employed at the employer's discretion.
 Of course, there are some situations where it would be in the best interests of the company, and its customers, to employ someone without convictions.
 However, this is not the case when a Barred List check is required.

-If you are on the Barred List, it is against the law to be hired for a role that includes regulated activity with the concerned group.
+If you are on the Barred List, it is against the law to be hired for a role that includes regulated activity with the concerned group and are essentially there for safeguarding reasons.

 What Does it Mean to be on the Barred List?